Frequently Asked Questions About Meal Plans

 Can I change my meal plan?

 Yes.
 You have the first three weeks of the semester to change to a meal plan that is better suited to your needs.
-Meal plans for the Spring 2013 semester can be changed until Friday, February 8th, 2013.
+Meal plans for the Fall 2014 semester can be downgraded until Friday, September 12th, 2014.
 Please Note: If you want to upgrade your meal plan, you may do so at any time throughout the semester.
-You can change your meal plan by visiting the Dining Services office in Bishop Center or by calling (860)486-3128.
+You can change your meal plan by visiting the Dining Services office in Bishop Center or by calling (860) 486-3128.
 Payment is required within 10 days to the Bursar's Office on the first floor of Wilbur Cross.
 Meal plan changes take effect immediately.

 Can I use my points or flex passes at non-Dining Services locations?

 No. Points and flex passes can only be used for food purchases at Dining Services' locations.
-It should be noted that the chain restaurants in the Student Union (Blimpies, Panda Express and Wendy's) are not operated by Dining Services and are, therefore, not part of the meal plan.
+It should be noted that the chain restaurants in the Student Union (Panda Express and Wendy's) are not operated by Dining Services and are, therefore, not part of the meal plan.